 *If you have studied at undergraduate level before and completed your course, you will be classed as an Equivalent or Lower Qualification student (ELQ) and won’t be eligible to receive government or Oxford funding

 Additional Fees and Charges Information for Materials Science

 The fourth year is entirely devoted to research - a special feature of the Oxford MEng in Materials Science programme - consisting of a full-time individual research project under the supervision of a member staff.
 This final year has three extended terms of 12 to 13 weeks and is 37 weeks in total so you will need to budget for higher living costs in the final year, as you will be required to be in Oxford for longer than the standard terms.
+(See the likely range of living costs for an additional month in Oxford.)
 During the project you will learn how to break down a complex problem, design an experiment or model, manage your time and project, maintain systematic records, present your work orally and write a substantial report.
 These research skills are transferable to other career paths and are valued highly by employers.
 On occasion significant scientific publications result from these projects.

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

 You do not need to submit any written work when you apply for this course.

 All candidates must take the Physics Aptitude Test (PAT), normally at their own school or college on 2 November 2016.
 Candidates must make sure they are available to take the test at this time.
 Separate registration for this test is required and the final deadline for entries is 15 October 2016.
 It is the responsibility of the candidate to ensure that they are registered for this test.
 See www.patoxford.org.uk for further details.

 At interview, tutors are aware that students may not have encountered Materials Science at school or college.
 Tutors look for an ability to apply logical reasoning to problems in physical science, and an enthusiasm for thinking about new concepts in science and engineering.